codenotary/codenotary.io/pages/blog/photon-os-3-beta-first-steps-guide.md

 Finish the Deploy OVF template wizard and power on the Photon OS VM that will use a DHCP address for now.

 Before you start the new virtual machine, please make sure to configure the cpu and memory resources to match your requirements.
 Running container inside a virtual machine is very resource intense any you should keep an eye on the resource usage.
-Btw. you can always monitor the Photon OS as well as the docker container using Opvizor Performance Analyzer.
+Btw. you can always monitor the Photon OS as well as the docker container using CNIL Metrics and Logs.
 Just start a free trial today.

 # Set a manual ip address